timothyhull/breadpool-champs-app/docs/index.md

 ## What I'm Applying For

 I wish to serve as a member of an SO crew as an **OPR**, **JR**, or **IPR**.
-I prefer to serve in an OPR or JR role, neither having precedence over the other because I believe I am strongest in those roles and capable of officiating admirably for any level of play, including the highest-level play in the world.
+I prefer to serve in an OPR or JR role, with no specific precedence between the two because I believe I am capable of officiating admirably in these roles for any level of play, including the highest-level play in the world.

-Although I am not as strong of an IPR as I am an OPR or JR, I included the IPR role in my application because I want TOSP, the THR, and the CHRs to know they can confidently staff me in the ALTR position, knowing I can immediately enter a game with confidence and effectiveness in any SO position.
+Although I am not as strong of an IPR as I am an OPR or JR, I included the IPR role in my application because I want TOSP, the THR, and the CHRs to know they can confidently staff me in an IPR role if necessary (planned or unplanned), or in the ALTR role, knowing I can immediately enter a game with confidence and effectiveness in any SO role.

 Please click to expand the sections below for detailed information about what you can expect from me and how I position myself in each SO role.